rkusa/jest-action/README.md

+Does not work with the release version of Github actions anymore, use [Problem Matchers](https://github.com/actions/toolkit/blob/master/docs/commands.md#problem-matchers) instead.

+---

 # Github Action for Jest (with Annotations)

 This Action runs your [Jest](https://github.com/facebook/jest) test suite and adds annotations to the Github check the action is run in.